GITEC 2026 - GITEC Awards: Nominees

 The CBP Team delivered a transformative improvement to procurement operations by designing and deploying the Congressional Notification (CN) Tool Automation, reducing entry processing time from over 90 minutes to just 16 minutes—an 80% efficiency gain—while achieving 99.9% data accuracy and eliminating redundant data entry through DHS ERA integration.
 Since launch, the tool has processed more than 621 CN entries and saved 45,000 administrative minutes, accelerating CBP’s responsiveness to legislative inquiries and enabling staff to focus on mission-critical work.
 Built in only four months by an all-volunteer, cross-functional team, the tool incorporates programmed approval workflows, automated recommendations, and a scalable, sharable codebase now recognized by the DHS Procurement Innovation Lab as a departmentwide best practice.
 Its success reflects exceptional collaboration between procurement and IT experts, mandatory adoption across CBP, and the establishment of a replicable model of innovation that strengthens efficiency, accountability, and stakeholder communication across DHS.

-Commonwealth Office of Digital Experience, PA.gov
+Commonwealth Office of Digital Experience (CODE PA)

 Commonwealth of Pennsylvania